yxiong/udacity-full-stack/catalog/README.md

 2. Log into the virtual machine with `vagrant ssh`, and then go to `/vagrant/catalog/` directory.

+3. Download the `client_secrets.json` from Google developer console, and put it in `catalog` subfolder.

-3. Setup the database `python setup_database.py`.
+4. Setup the database `python setup_database.py`.

-4. Launch the web server `[CATALOG_CONFIG_FILE=/path/to/config.py] python run_server.py`.
+5. Launch the web server `[CATALOG_CONFIG_FILE=/path/to/config.py] python run_server.py`.